 to remember that at least some of the methods will have only HTTP bindings (not

 SOAP bindings) for use when transferring large data sets.
 I'm not sure if

 WS-Security would meet our needs in this context, but a modified HTTP header

 might work for all scenarios.

-Updated by ben leinfelder about 15 years ago
+Updated by ben leinfelder almost 16 years ago

 We've decided to make an entirely NEW service to handle the authenticated versions of the get and query operations: